 As an adult, Del Rio has performed vocals with various bands and has worked both behind the camera and in front of it on numerous projects.
 In 2010, she started her own company, Songbird

 In 2011, Del Rio met Jack Thomas Smith while working on the set of his dark thriller Infliction, which he wrote, produced, and directed.
 The two have been inseparable since, having worked together on the completion and marketing of that film as well as numerous other productions over the years, including music videos, commercials, and public service announcements.
-On St. Patrick's Day 2018, the two were engaged on the steps of the Philadelphia Museum of Art due to Smith’s love of the Rocky films and the famous run by Rocky Balboa (portrayed by Sylvester Stallone) up the east entrance stairs.
+On St. Patrick's Day 2018, the two were engaged on the steps of the Philadelphia Museum of Art.

 Del Rio is also the host and producer of the cable TV talk show The Indie Lounge.
 The show presents a forum devoted to established professionals within various industries, including arts & entertainment, sports, literature, law, and politics.
 Previous guests have included actor Don Most (Happy Days), defense attorney David J. Bruno, Esq.
 (Fox News Legal Analyst), former NFL football player Vince Papale (Philadelphia Eagles & Disney’s Invincible), retired FBI agent James R. Fitzgerald (UNABOM investigation & Manhunt: Unabomber), and actor Peter Greene (The Mask, The Usual Suspects).

 Del Rio’s parents instilled in her a deep respect and admiration for our men and women in uniform.
 She has always been a supporter of America’s service members and comes from a long line of soldiers, dating back to the Civil War on both sides of the Mason-Dixon line.
-Her grandfathers served in World War II, Korea, and Vietnam; her father and uncle both served in Vietnam; and her oldest brother Steve, served in the U.S Army towards the end of the Cold War.
+Her grandfathers served in World War II, Korea, and Vietnam; her father and uncle both served in Vietnam; and her oldest brother served in the U.S Army towards the end of the Cold War.

-Del Rio is currently working as one of the executive producers on the pilot episode of the pro-military documentary TV series “War Heroes” with Benghazi hero Kris Paronto attached as the host.
+Del Rio is one of the executive producers of the pro-military documentary TV series “War Heroes” with Benghazi hero Kris Paronto attached as the host.
 She is the proud mother of Luna Del Rio, who is an aspiring actress, and stepmother to Megan Cruz (nee Smith).

 Follow Mandy Del Rio: